 You can book a guided walking tour of Montjuic that includes the cable car ride.

-Here are the things you can’t miss on Montjuic:
+Here are the other things you should consider seeing on Montjuic:

 1. National Museum of Catalan Art